Fannon/mobo/examples/init/form/SCHEMA.md

             "description": "Name of the arraymap template (https://www.mediawiki.org/wiki/Extension:Semantic_Forms/Semantic_Forms_and_templates#arraymaptemplate) to use.
 Field needs to be of type \"array\".", "default": false
         },
+        "smw_drilldown": {
+            "type": "boolean",
+            "description": "If the global settings \"smw_semanticDrilldown\" is enabled, fields with smw_drilldown set to true will be filterable. ", "default": false
+        },
         "recommended": {
             "$ref": "#/definitions/schemaArray",
             "description": "Array of fields that should be highlighted as recommended (complementary to mandatory)"